British Communism in Campaigns and Events, 1947-1991

 Institutional Free Trial

-Already have a license?
+Sign up for a FREE trialAlready have a license?
 Sign in to view the collection

 This collection contains documents relating to discrete campaigns and events organised by the Communist Party of Great Britain (CPGB) during the period 1947–1991.
 The documents include minutes, correspondence, press releases, posters, and programmes.
 They provide an insight into the ways in which British communists sought to influence the opinions of members and the general public in the twentieth century.

 Campaigns and events covered include Red November, the Moscow History Conference, the Marx with Sparx Festival, the People’s Festival, Left Unlimited, the New Towns Conference, and the Empire Communist Parties Conference.
-The materials touch upon several important subjects, from urban planning and colonialism to popular culture and the role of the Soviet Union in British domestic politics
+The materials touch upon several important subjects, from urban planning and colonialism to popular culture and the role of the Soviet Union in British domestic politics.

 The collection is accompanied by three contextual essays written by Professor Kevin Morgan, a senior academic at the University of Manchester.